Fisher’s homer leads Astros past Athletics 3-2

 OAKLAND, Calif.
+(AP) — With several key stars sidelined by injuries, the Houston Astros relied on some lesser-known fill-ins who were in the minors just a week ago.

-(AP) — Derek Fisher hit a tiebreaking homer to lead off the eighth inning for his first long ball of the season and the short-handed Houston Astros rallied for a 3-2 victory over the Oakland Athletics on Friday night.
+Derek Fisher hit a tiebreaking homer to lead off the eighth inning after pinch-runner Myles Straw and defensive replacement Jack Mayfield made key plays in the seventh to help the short-handed Astros rallied for a 3-2 victory over the Oakland Athletics on Friday night.

+“They’re doing everything they can to make good impressions,” manager A.J.
+Hinch said.
+“They’re really happy to be in the big leagues.
+There’s a lot of talent in this organization.
+We built that depth.
+It’s coming in handy now.”

 The Astros trailed the A’s 2-0 heading into the seventh inning on a night they were missing injured stars Jose Altuvé, Carlos Correa and George Springer.
 But Josh Reddick started the comeback with a solo homer and Tony Kemp tied the game with a double.